sagiegurari/simple-oracledb/README.md

 The callback output will be an array of objects, each object holding a property for each field with the actual value.<br>
 All LOBs will be read and all rows will be fetched.<br>
 This function is not recommended for huge results sets or huge LOB values as it will consume a lot of memory.<br>
-The function arguments used to execute the query are exactly as defined in the oracledb connection.execute function.
+The function arguments used to execute the 'query' are exactly as defined in the oracledb connection.execute function.

 ```js
 connection.query('SELECT department_id, department_name FROM departments WHERE manager_id < :id', [110], function onResults(error, results) {